drjulija/drjulija.github.io/content/posts/guardrail/index.md

 <!---
 To classify 3,000 test samples it took me more than an hour.
 The neural network classified all 3,000 test samples and it took a few seconds.
 -->
-See the table summary below:
+See the results in the table below:

 | Metric     | **Llama3 7B with ICL**   | **Neural Network**   |
 | :--------- | :----------------------: | :------------------: |